pianopushplay/admin_ui/README.md

         - add admin: admins/add.html (only display to admins)
         - add user: users/add.html (TODO: ask Al if users can see it)
         - add piano: pianos/add.html (display to all authenticated users)
 - JSON data

-    - generate JSON file that can be pulled by AL to be used in mobile apps (/pianos/json)
+    - generate JSON file that can be pushed to a repo used by mobile apps (/pianos/json)

 ## To learn:

 * JavaScript
 * Geolocation (JS or HTML5)
-* Uploading files
+* Uploading images
 * Create JSON file
 * (Stretch: auto-crop files for different screens, on a server)
+* Update Github via python script (for JSON file) [https://developer.github.com/v3/repos/contents/#update-a-file](https://developer.github.com/v3/repos/contents/#update-a-file)